jundalisay/superb/content/en/research/einstein/relativity/section-32.md

-+++
+---
+title: "The Structure Of Space According to General Relativity"
+heading: "Section 32"
+date: 2022-03-01
-title=  "The Structure Of Space According to General Relativity" heading=  "Section 32" description=  "Einstein believes the universe is a finite quasi-sphere" image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/section-31" linkbtext=  "Section 31" linkf=  "/research/einstein/relativity/appendix-1" linkftext=  "appendix-1"
+description: "Einstein believes the universe is a finite quasi-sphere"
-+++
+image: "/covers/rel.jpg"
+---

-<span style="color=  red">According General Relativity (GR), the geometrical properties of space are determined by matter.</span>Thus, we can draw conclusions about the universe's geometrical structure based on <!-- the state of the --> matter.
+{{< c v="red" >}} According General Relativity (GR), the geometrical properties of space are determined by matter.{{< /c >}}

+Thus, we can draw conclusions about the universe's geometrical structure based on <!-- the state of the --> matter.

 <!-- We know from experience that, for a suitably chosen co-ordinate system, -->